Skip to main content

 The thrilling world of the Underground Circuit is where you’ll experience races and connect with a passionate community of riders.

-The top three riders from each Circuit will be invited to the live Underground Finals to race against the fastest riders and compete for prizes and trophies.
+The top three riders from each validated “Underground League” will be invited to the live Underground Finals to race against the fastest riders and compete for prizes and trophies.

 So, gear up, download the Ride Hermes app, and join the exhilarating world of Underground Onewheel Racing.
-Don’t miss out on the chance to challenge yourself, improve your skills, and be part of a vibrant and supportive community!
+Don’t miss the chance to challenge yourself, improve your skills, and be part of a vibrant and supportive community!

 How to Participate in the Underground Circuit